-OVCF has completed its investment program and is fully committed.
-In accordance with the OVCF portfolio guidelines, OVCF has made a total of eleven fund commitments to qualified venture capital funds.
-Nine commitments to Ontario-based or Ontario focused funds totalled approximately \$164 million and two commitments to other non-Ontario based/focused funds totalled \$3.4 million.
+OVCF completed its investment program in 2014 and is fully committed.
+In accordance with the OVCF portfolio guidelines, OVCF has made a total of 11 fund commitments to qualified venture capital funds.
+Of the 11 fund commitments, nine commitments were made to Ontario-based/focused funds totalling approximately \$164 million and two commitments were made to other non-Ontario based/focused funds totalling \$3.4 million.
 OVCF has also made seven direct co-investments in Ontario-based companies.

-As of March 31, 2014, capital committed by OVCF, together with third party capital, have collectively provided over \$1 billion for Ontario-based/focused funds and companies.
+Through its investment lifecycle, capital committed by OVCF, together with third party capital, has collectively provided over \$1 billion for Ontario-based/focused funds and companies.

-OVCF has invested in the following Ontario-based or Ontario focused fund managers:
+OVCF's portfolio includes the following Ontario-based/focused funds:

-OVCF has made direct co-investments in the following Ontario-based companies:
+OVCF's portfolio includes direct co-investments in the following Ontario-based companies: